eosfishrocks/hodlong/README.md

 ## Contributers

 <<<<<<< HEAD
-HODLONG is a EOSFish, EosHuobipool, Eosflytomars, and EosCannonch project.<h1 align="center">
+HODLONG is a BPFish, EosHuobipool, Eosflytomars, and EosCannonch project.<h1 align="center">